antaresproject/docs/docs/services/widget.md

 ];
 ```

 It will cause widget's availability deactivation during 'dashboard' view's rendering.
-Both parameters - the 'views' and the 'disabled' - will recognize the values of the 'wildcard' type, an example:
+Both parameters - the `views` and the `disabled` - will recognize the values of the 'wildcard' type, an example:

 ```php
 /**